360 Flip – Easiest of All Skateboard Tricks

 5. Try and level out your board half way through your turn.

 6. Keep turning till your facing completely forward.

 7. Now just absorb the impact and roll away.

-1) Apporach the object your are trying to hardflip (gap, stairs, ramp, flatgound).
+1) Approach the object you are trying to hardflip (gap, stairs, ramp, flatground).

 2) Set your back foot in the left corner (if your goofy right corner if you are regular foot) of your tail.
 This will help you scoop the board.
 Then set your front foot on the upper right side (if your goofy) were it feels comfortable to flick it off to the side.